gabe565/pwgen-go/docs/pwgen.md

   -p, --profile string    Generates passphrases using a preconfigured profile and an optional parameter. (see "pwgen profiles")
   -t, --template string   Template used to generate passphrases.
 If set, overrides the current profile.
   -v, --version           version for pwgen
-      --wordlist string   Wordlist to use (one of: long, short1, short2) (default "long")
+      --wordlist string   Wordlist source (one of: long, short1, short2, or a file path) (default "long")
 ```

 ### SEE ALSO